gumdropsteve/blog/docs/ds/rapids.md

 ### RAPIDS AI

+#### Intro to K-Means Clustering with cuML
+What is K-Means?
+And how to implement it in Python with RAPIDS cuML ([Friend link](https://medium.com/dropout-analytics/intro-to-k-means-clustering-with-cuml-b6d617e36456?source=friends_link&sk=ce3b63fd8f41c9bdfbd04fa4f40b2365))

 #### Beginner’s Guide to KNN with cuML
 What is K-Nearest Neighbors?
 And how to implement it in Python with RAPIDS cuML ([Friend link](https://medium.com/dropout-analytics/beginners-guide-to-knn-with-cuml-ddca099f9e9d?source=friends_link&sk=2c1ba843151c0c538fff7bd61fd6eeb1))